dexie/dexie-website/docs/DexieErrors/Dexie.PrematureCommitError.md

     });
 });
 ```

-*Don't use 3-rd part promises within transactions.
+*Don't use 3-rd party promises within transactions.
 Must only use Dexie.Promise or the built-in promise (window.Promise / self.Promise / global.Promise) within transactions.*

 #### THIS IS OK (in Dexie 2.0.0 and above):

 ```javascript
 db.transaction('r', db.friends, function () {
     // In Dexie 2.0, it's ok to use the global Promise (window.Promise)